 Tsim Sha Tsui is also where the infamous Chungking Mansions building is located.

-Chungking Mansions is a 17-storey maze of dirt-cheap hostels, authentic Indian foods and dozens of shops that make you feel like you’re in a bustling street market in Southeast Asia or Africa rather than in the middle of an upscale neighbourhood.
+Chungking Mansions is a 17-storey maze of dirt-cheap hostels, authentic Indian foods and dozens of shops that make you feel like you’re in a bustling local street market in Southeast Asia or Africa rather than in the middle of an upscale neighbourhood.

 If you love street markets and kitschy souvenirs, Mongkok is a must-visit.